microsoft/pxt-arcade/docs/skillmap/jungle/jungle1.md

 ## Done

 🔥 **That's it!
 Now give your game a try!** 🔥
 Can you jump around between platforms?

-Take a spin through the level, then click **Finish** to return to the main skillmap and go on to the next activity!
+Take a spin through the level, then click **Done** to return to the main skillmap and go on to the next activity!

 ```package